The Algorithmic Gaze of Image Quality Assessment: An Audit and Trace Ethnography of the LAION-Aesthetics Predictor: Auditing the LAION-Aesthetics Predictor Model

 \subsection{Findings: The WikiArt Dataset}

-The WikiArt dataset is made of 81,444 pieces of visual art from 128 known artists (excluding unknown artists), primarily western artists from the mid-1800s to mid-1900s.
-Each piece is assigned one of 27 styles across 10 known genres (excluding unknown genres).
+The WikiArt dataset consists of 81,444 pieces of visual art from 128 known artists (excluding unknown artists), primarily western artists from the mid-1800s to mid-1900s.
+Each piece is assigned one of 27 styles across 10 genres.
 Genres describe the content of a piece (e.g., landscape or portrait) meanwhile style describes the piece's form (e.g., realism or impressionism).